22lavonne/MAGE-Ontology/documentation/key-notions.md

 "Every variable has exactly one label"
 * `Variable hasDataType DataType exactly 1 Datatype` <br />
 "Every variable has exactly one data type"
-* `Variable passesInParameter function min 0 parameter` <br />
-"A variable can be passed in as a parameter in 0 or more functions"

 ## Data Type
 ### Description